-The history of the Synagogue of Saint Petersburg starts in 1893, when despite many restrictions regarding the location and height of a synagogue it finally opened its doors not far from the Mariinskiy theatre.
-It remained intact even after it was bombed during the World War II and served as a hospital organized by a Jewish community.
-In year 2003, it went through a reconstruction and now looks almost like it was originally.
+The history of the Synagogue of Saint Petersburg starts in 1893.
+Despite many restrictions regarding the location and height of a synagogue, it finally opened its doors not far from the Mariinskiy Theatre.
+It remained intact even after it was bombed during World War II and served as a hospital organized by a Jewish community.
+In the year 2003, it went through reconstruction and now looks almost like it was initially.

-Today it is an operating Sinagogue and a great example of the Moorish style; some Arabesque elements make it special sight and example of Jewish architecture.
+Today it is an operating Synagogue and a great example of the Moorish style; some Arabesque elements make it a remarkable sight and example of Jewish architecture.
 Besides the Synagogue halls, you can find a Kosher supermarket and a restaurant on its territory.

 ESOD is a Saint-Petersburg Jewish Community House operating from 2005.
 It is a space for different organizations — charity, family, student, children and education centers.
-Today it is the main place of Jewish life and culture in Saint Petersburg and organizes studies, children holidays, festivals and charity actions.
+Today it is the central place of Jewish life and culture in Saint Petersburg and organizes studies, children's holidays, festivals, and charity actions.

 In 1875, the Jewish community bought a part of the land in Obukhovo district to organize a Jewish cemetery.
-It is built according to all the principles of Jewish funeral practices with a special house for a ritual cleaning made of stone.
-The cemetery has unusual and interesting monuments and it is a burial place for many famous and outstanding people: David Ginsburg (Jewish communal leader), Abraham Lubanov (the main rabbi of Leningrad), Samuil Polyakov (Russian railroad financier), Mark Antokolsky (sculptor) and many others.
+It is built according to all the principles of Jewish funeral practices with a particular house for a ritual cleaning made of stone.
+The graveyard has unusual and interesting monuments, and it is a burial place for many famous and outstanding people: David Ginsburg (Jewish communal leader), Abraham Lubanov (the main rabbi of Leningrad), Samuil Polyakov (Russian railroad financier), Mark Antokolsky (sculptor) and many others.

 The Wawelberg house is located on Nevskiy prospect, 7, the very heart of Saint Petersburg.
-Currently serving as a business center, it attracts attention of all bypassers by its solemn medieval look.
-In 1912 it was turned into Saint Petersburg Commercial Bank, founded by the Wawelberg Polish-Jewish family; the bank remain successful in Russia until it was nationalized by Bolsheviks after 1917.
+Currently serving as a business center, it attracts the attention of all bypassers by its solemn medieval look.
+In 1912 it was turned into Saint Petersburg Commercial Bank, founded by the Wawelberg Polish-Jewish family; the bank remains successful in Russia until the Bolsheviks nationalized it after 1917.

-During the Soviet Period, the building was a place, where they sold airtickets, and a bus station for the passengers, departing to the airport.
-In 2000s, the building was owned by a famous Saint Petersburg rock club Saigon and currently it houses multiple offices and cafes.
+During the Soviet period, the building sold air tickets and a bus station for the passengers departing to the airport.
+In the 2000s, the building was owned by a famous Saint Petersburg rock club Saigon, and currently, it houses multiple offices and cafes.

 This is a part of the whole exhibition of the Russian Museum of Ethnography.
-The museum is dedicated to life and culture of different Russian folks and nations, and in 2003, the exhibition of Jewish people culture was added to the whole collection.
-Later, in 2007, it was expanded by more and more items, and currently it is considered almost like a separate museum.
-Today it amounts to 2 500 items of Jewish culture, houses, ritual objects and photographs.
+The museum is dedicated to the life and culture of different Russian folks and nations, and in 2003, the exhibition of Jewish people's culture was added to the whole collection.
+Later, in 2007, it was expanded by more and more items, and currently, it is considered almost like a separate museum.
+Today it amounts to 2 500 items of Jewish culture, houses, ritual objects, and photographs.